 Enabling Draw selection indicator on items causes selected items to be marked with a small white dot.
+Maximum stretch marker handle sizecan be specified, either in pixels or as a percentage of the take height.

-An Item volume control handle can also be displayed.
+An Item volume control handle can be displayed.
 The default is No handle, but you can choose to display this either at the top of the item or in the centre of the item.